cloudandbigdatalab/chameleon-cloud-tutorial-docker-2/README.md

 build: ./server
 ```

 to build and use a local image.
 We're assuming the Dockerfile for server is in the server folder within the current directory.
+You would do the same for the page container.
 Note for the db container we're using the unmodified Postgres image off Docker Hub so their isn't a folder for it.
 Here's a quick explanation of what's going on with our composition.

 Container Name | Apps | Description
 ----------|------|------------